UfukAtHsaa/fitness-tracker-ws2526/fitness-tracker-web/README.md

 Initially generating a workspace.
 No APP oder LIBRARY will be generated.

+This wil generate the frontend base project:

 ```bash
 ng new fitness-tracker-web --no-create-application
 ```
+Afterwards change into the new generated project directory via `cd  [project name]`.
+Then use the following command:

 ## Create application